wobcom/rcli/README.md

 ### exec

-`rcli exec` executes an abitrary cli command on the Junos router.
+`rcli exec` executes an arbitrary cli command on the Junos router.
 Junos supports different output formats, which can be specified with `-o`. `json`, `xml` and `text` are supported.